phoegasus/JDukpt/README.md

 This is a Java implementation of [Dukpt.NET](https://github.com/sgbj/Dukpt.NET),
 > a C# implementation of the Derived Unique Key Per Transaction (DUKPT) process that's described in Annex A of ANS X9.24-2004.

 For people who can't or won't pay 140$ for the ANS X9.24-2004 (and for those who do).

-Supports byte array and string data.

 If you implement this in a different programming language, please consider sharing it with the community.